Yutyrannus: Ontogeny

 The knowledge of specimens representing various different ages has allowed paleontologists to determine the ontogeny, or change during growth, of this species.
 During growth the lower legs, feet, ilia and forelimbs became relatively smaller.
 The skull, on the other hand, grew more robust and deeper.

 Feeding

 According to a 2018 study, Yutyrannus had a simple hyoid structure, indicating it had a flat tongue, like a crocodile.
 Based on hyoid bone comparisons between living and extinct archosaurs, it was determined that all archosaurs would have had fixed tongues, with the exception of birds, pterosaurs and certain ornithischians.

+The bite force of Yutyrannus was estimated to be 2,405 N (540 lbf) according to a 2023 study that compared its bite force and that of other early tyrannosauroids to those of more advanced tyrannosaurids.